Howard Hawks: Influence and legacy

-Some critics limit Hawks by his action films, describing Hawks as a director who produced films with a "masculine bias", however action scenes in Hawks's films were often left to second-unit directors and Hawks actually preferred to work indoors.
-Howard Hawks's style is difficult to interpret, because there is no recognizable relationship between his visual and narrative style as in the films of his contemporary directors.
+Some critics limit Hawks by his action films, describing Hawks as a director who produced films with a "masculine bias", however action scenes in Hawks's films were often left to second-unit directors, and Hawks actually preferred to work indoors.
+Howard Hawks's style is difficult to interpret because there is no recognizable relationship between his visual and narrative style as in the films of his contemporary directors.
 Because his camera style was derived more from his working method rather than anecdotal or visual realization, his camera work is unobtrusive, making his films appear to have little to no cinematographic style.
 Hawks's style can, rather, be characterized as improvisational and collaborative.
-Hawks's directorial style and the use of natural, conversational dialogue in his films are cited as major influences on many noted filmmakers, including Robert Altman, John Carpenter, and Quentin Tarantino.
-His work is also admired by Peter Bogdanovich, Martin Scorsese, François Truffaut, Michael Mann and Jacques Rivette.
+Hawks's directorial style and the use of natural, conversational dialogue in his films are cited as major influences on many noted filmmakers, including Robert Altman John Carpenter, and Quentin Tarantino.
+His work is also admired by Peter Bogdanovich, Martin Scorsese, François Truffaut, Michael Mann, and Jacques Rivette.
 Andrew Sarris in his influential book of film criticism The American Cinema: Directors and Directions 1929–1968 included Hawks in the "pantheon" of the 14 greatest film directors who had worked in the United States.
 Brian De Palma dedicated his version of Scarface to Hawks and Ben Hecht.
-Altman was influenced by the fast-paced dialogue of His Girl Friday in MASH and subsequent productions.
+Altman was influenced by the fast-paced dialogue of His Girl Friday in M*A*S*H and subsequent productions.
 Hawks was nicknamed "The Gray Fox" by members of the Hollywood community, thanks to his prematurely gray hair.

 Hawks has been considered by some film critics to be an auteur both because of his recognizable style and frequent use of specific thematic elements, and because of his attention to all aspects of his films, not merely directing.
 Hawks was venerated by French critics associated with Cahiers du cinéma, who intellectualized his work in a way that Hawks himself found moderately amusing (his work was promoted in France by The Studio des Ursulines cinema).
-And although he was not at first taken seriously by British critics of the Sight & Sound circle, other independent British writers, such as Robin Wood, admired his films.
+Although he was not at first taken seriously by British critics of the Sight & Sound circle, other independent British writers, such as Robin Wood, admired his films.
 Wood named Hawks's Rio Bravo as his top film of all time.
+David Thomson writes that "There was an absurdist in Hawks, and a Nabokovian delight in the game for its own sake.
+Thus, in a very important way, this seeming American may have been against the grain of his time and place.
+That may help explain why the films grow in wonder."